CodyBontecou/blog/src/convert-reactjs-component-to-vuejs.md

 In this example, we are gathering the data from our local `data.json` file.
 It shouldn't require too much additional work to get this component to work with live data using a package such as [axios](https://axios-http.com/).

-While the ReactJS version takes up less vertical space, the VueJS version is much easier to read in my opinion.
+While the ReactJS version takes up less vertical space, the VueJS version is much easier to read.
 Rather than applying an inline map function, we use a `v-for` to apply the same functionality.

+VueJS attaches dynamic data a property called [v-bind](https://vuejs.org/v2/api/#v-bind).
+The shorthand for v-bind is `:`.
+As you can see `:data=data` is the VueJS equivalent to `data={data}`.

+Also note, VueJS doesn't use `className` to apply its CSS.
+Instead, you can use the classic `class` keyword.

 ```js
 // React Version